-This SAM template assesses the status and performance of an Oracle Automatic Storage Management (ASM) volume manager and file system by retrieving performance data from the built-in Oracle views.
+This SAM application monitor template assesses the status and performance of an Oracle Automatic Storage Management (ASM) volume manager and file system by retrieving performance data from the built-in Oracle views.

 Review Configure SAM to monitor Oracle database servers and then:

-- Install an Oracle driver on systems where SAM is running, including the Orion server and any Additional Polling Engines (APEs) in your environment.
+- Install an Oracle driver on systems where SAM is running, including the SolarWinds Platform server and any Additional Polling Engines (APEs) in your environment.

 - Adjust Oracle User Experience Monitor settings to match the settings for Oracle databases on target servers.

 Add the disk group name to all SQL queries by changing the last line of the SQL query in all component monitors,